cheatham1/SoftwareBook/gettingstarted.md

 There are five virtual machines available.
 We suggest you start with the **small** version.
 It contains everything you need to start looking at the data.

 **Now you will learn how to download and prepare a virtual machine to run on your computer**.
 This will then enable you to take a look at ATLAS data.

-You have to download and install VirtualBox.
-To save time, start downloading the  virtualmachine.
+You have to download and install VirtualBox **and** a virtual machine.
+To save time, start downloading the  virtual machine.
+This can then download whilst you are installing VirtualBox.

 There are three steps to setup your environment
 1. Download a virtual machine.